UprootSecurity

 • Authentication systems integrate with marketing platforms

-Organizations using unified profiles see 47% higher retention and 29% higher average order values, turning identity management into a growth engine.
+Organizations using unified profiles see measurably higher retention and average order values — personalization at this level turns identity management into a growth engine.

 Omnichannel Access Across Devices and Platforms for Consistency